-Liabilities of $\notin 2,781$ m have been booked under "Other debt securities" for the securities issued during securitization transactions.
-The fair value of these liabilities is $\notin 2,645$ m at 31 December 2018.
+Liabilities of €2,781m have been booked under "Other debt securities" corresponding to the securities issued during securitization transactions.
+The fair value of these liabilities is €2,645m at 31 December 2018.

 The difference between the amount of receivables transferred and the amount of the aforementioned liabilities corresponds to the credit enhancement needed for these transactions and to the share of securities retained by the RCI Banque group serving as a liquidity reserve.